School of Engineering and Computer Science

 Mechanical Engineering/Master of Engineering B.S.M.E./M.E.

-Engineering Registration (P.E.)
+Engineering Licensure (P.E.)

 Accreditation